cx-language/cx/doc/spec.md

 order to modify them inside the function, and have the changes affect the actual value outside the function.
 This can be accomplished by using the `inout` keyword.

-### Concept types
+### Interface types

-The `concept` keyword declares a concept, i.e. a set of requirements (member functions and properties).
-Types that fulfill the requirements of a concept `C` can be used as values for a variable of type `C`.
+The `interface` keyword declares an interface, i.e. a set of requirements (member functions and properties).
+Types that fulfill the requirements of an interface `I` can be used as values for a variable of type `I`.
 This enables runtime polymorphism.
-Like classes and structs, concepts may be generic.
+Like classes and structs, interfaces may be generic.

 ### Optional type